volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `virtual_site` - (Required) Reference to virtual site object.
 See [ref](#ref) below for details.

+### Vk8s Networks

+origin server are on vK8s network on the site.

 ### Vk8s Service

 Advertise on vK8s Service Network on RE..